springoooo/springo-novinewoodsign/README.md

 1. Drag and drop the dlc.rpf into your appropriate GTA V directory, specifically: `GTAV/mods/update/x64/dlcpacks/springo_novinewoodsign`
 2. Make sure to modify your dlclist.xml with the provided code in the appropriate file.
 This is located in: `GTAV/mods/update/update.rpf/common/data/dlclist.xml`

-Usage:
+# Usage:
 Pretty simple, load it in and your Vinewood sign will be removed.
+The codewalker project has also been provided if you want to make any changes.
+Completely open source.

-Contact:
+# Contact:
 Contact me on discord at: springo_1 if you have any questions or concerns